Tim Moutafis – Engineer / Inventor

 Medical and Clinical Advisor

-Linda McCormack-Miller, DNP, RN, NEA-BC, is Senior Vice President / Chief Nursing Officer for the Mohawk Valley Health System.
+Linda McCormack-Miller, DNP, RN, NEA-BC, is the former Senior Vice President / Chief Nursing Officer for the Mohawk Valley Health System.
 In this position, Linda is responsible for nursing practice, policy and procedures across the system.

 Linda has more than 25 years of progressive healthcare experience.
 After earning her Bachelor of Science in Nursing from Seton Hall University in South Orange, New Jersey, she was commissioned as a nurse in the United States Navy.
 She served at the Portsmouth, Camp Lejeune and Oakland Naval Hospitals.
 She completed her Master of Science in Nursing from Old Dominion University in Norfolk, Virginia, and her Doctorate in Nursing from Rush University in Chicago, Illinois.